space-apes/codeBowl/codeBowlComplexBackup.md

 # Project 7: CodeBowl
 Project 7 involves the design, implementation, and testing of a networked multiplayer board game following the 3-tier software architecture (client, server, database).
-You may choose to either to make the classic board game 'checkers' or the more challenging 'CodeBowl'.
+You may choose to either to make the classic board game 'checkers' or 'CodeBowl'.

 # High Level Non-Functional Requirements
 - multi-user networked system